SerhatKaraman0/end-to-end-etl-project/README.md

 ## Support

-For support, email serhat@example.com or create an issue in the repository.
+For support, email serhatkaramanworkmail@gmail.com or create an issue in the repository.

 ---

 Star this repository if you found it helpful!

-# Trigger deployment